landonperk/Shakespeare-Reviews/README.md

 ## Built by Landon Perkins

-Along with displaying the reviews, I also thought it would be interesting if the plays that the reviews were about where also represented in some way on the website as well.
+Along with displaying the reviews, I also thought it would be interesting if the plays that the reviews were about were also represented in some way on the website as well.

-There is a JSON file stored at ```src/data/playData.json``` that holds the titles and links to images that are used to represent the plays.
+There is a JSON file stored at ```src/data/playData.json``` that holds the titles and images that are used to represent the plays.

 There isn't any condition the reviews need meet for them to be assigned to a play.
 It's completely random, and has nothing to do with the text in the review.